FimGroup/fim/DocTodoList.md

 * [ ] http and http rest - hostname matching + default server
 * [ ] http - file serving / template rendering
     * Note: using new file apis
+* [ ] Make connector mapping embedded
+    * [ ] convert all flow files

 ## Todo List

-* Add a resource check - e.g. check tcp binding used/conflict to avoid error
+* [ ] Add a resource check - e.g. check tcp binding used/conflict to avoid error
     * including permission check, limiting a certain resource being used by unauthorized flows
-* FlowModel/Object/protocols transformation
+* [ ] FlowModel/Object/protocols transformation
 * [ ] Add a special source/target connector for procedures
 * [ ] support local parameter in pipeline, avoiding defining temporary parameter in FlowModel
-* [ ] more detailed field mapping, including range of type and type conversion limits for pipeline/flow/connector/function/etc
+* [ ] more detailed field mapping, including range of type and type conversion limits for pipeline, flow, connector, function and etc
 * [ ] new design: converter based on path
     * support object/array
     * used for pipeline/flow/connector/function/etc